 “OpenAI’s mission is to ensure that artificial general intelligence (AGI)—by which we mean highly autonomous systems that outperform humans at most economically valuable work—benefits all of humanity.”OpenAI Charter(1)

 The company has since spawned an impressive lineup of tools including DALL·E, an AI image generator, and CodexAI powering GitHub’s coding suggestion tool CoPilot.

 But all those things were just an appetizer.

-Last year, OpenAI became the hottest brand in the tech space thanks to ChatGPT, a powerful and eerily unnerving chat-like AI tool based on the company’s flagship GPT-3 model.
+Last year, OpenAI became the hottest brand in the tech space thanks to ChatGPT, a powerful and eerily unnerving AI chatbot based on the company’s flagship GPT-3 language model.
 And contrary to the naysayers, it proved more than autocomplete on steroids.

 So, let’s wind back the clock and see where it all started.

 It’s simple.
 Add a dash of magic, sprinkle with fairy dust, and mix in a whole lot of caffeine-fueled all-nighters from computer scientists and engineers.